The64thGamer/cheeseepedia/content/9wytk739t7dztv77/content.md

-***Winchester Crusty the Cat (V1)*** was an animatronic created by Harold Goldbrandsen of {{< wiki-link "Fantasy Forest" >}} in 1977 for the {{< wiki-link "Pizza Time Theatre" >}} on {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} as an animatronic version of Crusty the Cat.
-The bot was controlled &amp; programmed through the {{< wiki-link "Winchester Control System" >}} &amp; {{< wiki-link "Winchester Hardware Setup" >}}.
-The bot was used until Summer 1978, when the bot replaced with {{< wiki-link "Winchester Crusty the Cat V2 (Animatronic)" >}}.
-The bot was sent to The {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}, where it remained until 1984.
+***Winchester Crusty the Cat (V1)*** was an animatronic created by Harold Goldbrandsen of [Fantasy Forest] in 1977 for the [Pizza Time Theatre] on [San Jose, CA (370 S Winchester Blvd)] as an animatronic version of Crusty the Cat.
+The bot was controlled &amp; programmed through the [Winchester Control System] &amp; [Winchester Hardware Setup].
+The bot was used until Summer 1978, when the bot replaced with [Winchester Crusty the Cat V2 (Animatronic)].
+The bot was sent to The [Sunnyvale, CA (1213 Innsbruck Drive)], where it remained until 1984.

 ## History

-Crusty was the second animatronic built by Harold Goldbrandsen for the Winchester Blvd location after {{< wiki-link "Winchester Chuck E. Cheese V1 (Animatronic)" >}}.
+Crusty was the second animatronic built by Harold Goldbrandsen for the Winchester Blvd location after [Winchester Chuck E. Cheese V1 (Animatronic)].
 His original design called for him to wear a baseball cap to go along with his jersey, which was never implemented on the animatronic.
 The bot was placed in the Left main diner entrance corner wall.

 ### Replacement

-In Summer 1978, Crusty, was upgraded to {{< wiki-link "Winchester Crusty the Cat V2 (Animatronic)" >}} alongside Chuck E. Cheese (V1) to match the mechanics of the other bots, since Chuck E. and Crusty were the earliest models of the set.
-After this, Crusty was presumably sent to the {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}.
+In Summer 1978, Crusty, was upgraded to [Winchester Crusty the Cat V2 (Animatronic)] alongside Chuck E. Cheese (V1) to match the mechanics of the other bots, since Chuck E. and Crusty were the earliest models of the set.
+After this, Crusty was presumably sent to the [Sunnyvale, CA (1213 Innsbruck Drive)].
 After PTT vacated the building due to bankruptcy, Crusty would, along with many of Winchester's animatronics would be considered lost, as its fate has not been revealed- although the most likely option is it was thrown away.

 ## Design